 It is unfortunately very easy, and all too typical, for constructive discussions to lapse into destructive flame wars.
 People will say things in email that they would never say face-to-face.
-The topics of discussion only amplify this effect: in technical issues, people often feel there is a single right answer to most questions, and that disagreement with that answer can only be explained by ignorance or stupidity.
+The topics of discussion only amplify this effect: in technical issues, people often feel there is a single right answer to most questions, and that disagreement with that answer can only be explained by ignorance, stupidity, or laziness.
 It's a short distance from calling someone's technical proposal stupid to calling the person themselves stupid.
 In fact, it's often hard to tell where technical debate leaves off and character attack begins, which is one reason why drastic responses or punishments are not a good idea.
 Instead, when you think you see it happening, make a post that stresses the importance of keeping the discussion friendly, without accusing anyone of being deliberately poisonous.
 Such "Nice Police" posts do have an unfortunate tendency to sound like a kindergarten teacher lecturing a class on good behavior:

 First, let's please cut down on the (potentially) ad hominem comments; for example, calling J's design for the security layer "naive and ignorant of the basic principles of computer security."
 That may be true or it may not, but in either case it's no way to have the discussion.
 J made his proposal in good faith.
 If it has deficiencies, point them out, and we'll fix them or get a new design.
 I'm sure M meant no personal insult to J, but the phrasing was unfortunate, and we try to keep things constructive around here.